Skip to content

 About PILA PHARMA AB (Publ)

 PILA PHARMA is a Swedish biotech company based in Malmö, Sweden.
-The aim of the company is to develop TRPV1 antagonists as a novel treatment of type 2 diabetes and potentially of other diseases with an inflammatory background.
+The aim of the company is to develop TRPV1 inhibitors as a novel treatment of obesity, type 2 diabetes and potentially of other diseases with an inflammatory background.
 The Company owns a TRPV1 asset with data and chemical entities including the development candidate XEN-D0501.
-Further, the Company owns use-patents covering the use of TRPV1-antagonists as treatment of obesity and diabetes and intends to submit further patents regarding the synthesis, formulation, or use of XEN-D0501 or back-up compounds.
-In July 2022, the Company was awarded orphan drug designation (“Orphan drug designation”) for XEN-D0501 as a treatment for erythromelalgia.
-PILA PHARMA currently focuses on 3 projects within Obesity & Type-2 Diabetes, Erythromelalgia, and Abdominal Aorta Aneurysm.
+Further, the Company owns use-patents covering the use of TRPV1-antagonists for treatment of obesity and diabetes and intends to submit further patents regarding the synthesis, formulation, or use of XEN-D0501 or back-up compounds.
+In July 2022, the Company was awarded orphan drug designation (“Orphan drug designation”) for XEN-D0501 as a treatment for a painful rare disease Erythromelalgia.
+PILA PHARMA currently focuses on Obesity & Type-2 Diabetes whilst focusing on licensing opportunities for Erythromelalgia and Abdominal Aorta Aneurysm.

 About XEN-D0501 and TRPV1 antagonists